iceyouyou/UUMarqueeView/README.md

 }

 - (void)updateItemView:(UIView*)itemView withData:(id)data forMarqueeView:(UUMarqueeView*)marqueeView {
-    // set your content to subviews you just create.
-    // this will be called on each time the MarqueeView scrolls.
+    // set content to subviews, this will be called on each time the MarqueeView scrolls.
     // 'data' is the element of data source array which set in '-(NSArray*)dataSourceArrayForMarqueeView:'.
     UILabel *content = [itemView viewWithTag:1001];
     content.text = data;